In front of the President of the State.. A number of new judges take the legal oath

-The judges, Ahmed Rashid Hassan Al Salman Al Ali, Jalal Mohammed Ezzat Mohammed Hijazi, Dr. Akram Sayed Bakri Mahmoud, Khaled Mustafa Hassan Ahmed, and Islam Abdel Hadi Alian Salama Deeb, took the oath.
+Judges Ahmed Rashid Hassan Al Salman Al Ali, Jalal Mohammed Ezzat Mohammed Hijazi, Dr. Akram Sayed Bakri Mahmoud, Khaled Mustafa Hassan Ahmed, and Islam Abdel Hadi Alian Salama Deeb took the oath.

 His Highness stressed the importance of the message of judges and their pivotal role in the renaissance, stability and progress of societies and the preservation of human dignity and rights therein.